khuedoan/linux-setup/arch-linux-installation-guide.md

 Edit fstab at */etc/fstab* to add an entry for the swap file:

 > /swapfile none swap defaults 0 0

-## Generate an fstab file

-Use `-U` or `-L` to define by UUID or labels:

-`# genfstab -U /mnt >> /mnt/etc/fstab`

-Check the resulting file in */mnt/etc/fstab* afterwards, and edit it in case of errors.
-Save the PARTUUID of your root partition for later.

-## Chroot

-Change root to the new system:

-`# arch-chroot /mnt`

 ## Configure time zone